Sunday, October 18, 2015

 Gene Autry (#15 - Rated 8.5 out of 12)

-Rocket Fizz is the maker of this and a variety of other sodas.
-I have Rocket Fizz Root Beer Float and Judge Wopner’s Root Beer in my “to be reviewed” stock.
-Rocket Fizz is predominately known for the diverse candy line (some say over 4,000 varieties), but unique sodas are also a niche.
-Web search found they have made over 500 varieties of soda over their history.
-Not all directly under the Rocket Fizz parent company.
+Rocket Fizz is the manufacturer of this and various other sodas.
+I have Rocket Fizz Root Beer Float and Judge Wopner’s Root Beer in my collection of products to review.
+Rocket Fizz is primarily recognized for its extensive candy line, which reportedly includes over 4,000 varieties.
+However, they also offer a unique selection of sodas.
+A web search revealed that they have produced over 500 different soda varieties throughout their history, not all of which are directly associated with the Rocket Fizz parent company.

-For example, they have Lester’s Fixins soda, which make Bacon Soda, Buffalo Wing Soda, Sweet Corn Soda, Coffee Soda, and Ranch Dressing Soda.
-They also have Melba’s Fixings, which include Key Lime Pie Soda, Apple Pie Soda, Sweet Tea Soda, Peaches and Cream Soda and Strawberries and Cream Soda.
-They even made a Sugar Ray Leonard Root Beer!
+For instance, they produce Lester’s Fixins soda, which offers Bacon Soda, Buffalo Wings Soda, Sweet Corn Soda, Coffee Soda, and Ranch Dressing Soda.
+Similarly, Melba’s Fixings includes Key Lime Pie Soda, Apple Pie Soda, Sweet Tea Soda, Peaches and Cream Soda, and Strawberries and Cream Soda.
+Notably, they have also created a Sugar Ray Leonard Root Beer.

 Nutrition (from the 12 oz bottle)